deltachat/deltachat-pages/_posts/2025-06-03-surge-donations.md

 most new users choose the default onboarding server, reproducing the known problem of "formally decentralized but centralized in practise" offerings.
-We are engaging in two key R&D areas to fundamentally neutralize this centralization tendency and achieve unprecedented resiliency, reliability and privacy:
+We are engaging in two key R&D areas to fundamentally neutralize this centralization tendency and achieve unprecedented resiliency, distributed scale and privacy:

 - **Zero-metadata**: Hardening Delta Chat's end-to-end encryption properties, providing sealed-sender

 - **Multi-transport**: Allowing a chat profile to use multiple chatmail relays *interchangeably and automatically*

-These infrastructure developments take place within the [chatmail development community](https://chatmail.at) which provides the infrastructural basis for [all chatmail client apps and bots](https://chatmail.at/clients) from many 3rd parties.
+These infrastructure developments take place within the [chatmail development community](https://chatmail.at) which provides the infrastructural basis for [all chatmail client apps and bots](https://chatmail.at/clients).

 However, public funding suddenly dried up earlier in 2025, disrupting our ability to sustain our efforts and stay focused on challenging goals.